What Are the Benefits of the Writing & Communication Center?

 What Is the Hiring Process?

-Following careful review of all application materials, qualified applicants will be contacted via e-mail for an interview by a rolling basis.
+Following a careful review of all application materials, qualified applicants will be contacted via e-mail for an interview on a rolling basis.
 Successful applicants can expect the interview to consist of the following agenda: interview questions, availability, grammar quiz, and any questions from the interviewee.
 Once completed, the Writing & Communication Center Coordinator will evaluate the material and get back to you regarding your status.